Top Arrangers / Performers – Dave Grusin

 Without a doubt it was the most fun sound we heard in a full day of shootouts.

-The typical copy of the album won’t show you that room.
+The typical copy of the album won’t show you how big that room is.

 The long out of print Speakers Corner heavy vinyl pressing won’t either.
 Their version is okay, not bad, but by no stretch of the imagination competitive with any Hot Stamper pressing.